 - Resource page to use for further study;

-- Those who actively participate receive a Certificate of Active Participation for the course.
+- Those who actively participate (a minimum of three substantive posts per week) receive a Certificate of Active Participation for the course.

 All C21 Online courses and workshops include these features:

 - Participants have access 24 hours per day/7 days a week to the course's password-protected web site.

 - Each participant belongs to a small Community for Conversation and faith sharing, guided by a facilitator.

 - Site is generally open to participants one week after the course.